TwoRingSoft/pkpassgenerator/README.md

 # PKPassGenerator

 `PKPassGenerator` provides a template for a generic Wallet (née PassKit) pass, and utilities to generate a pass with minimal effort.

-> `signpass.xcodeproj` is provided by Apple in their Wallet Programming Guide, and is included in this project to complete the signing process.

 ## Building a Wallet Business Card